stefanlesser/nature-of-order/_notes/inspired-inklings.md

 title: Ideas inspired by The Nature of Order
 ---

-Unfinished inklings which I don’t yet know where to put exactly, so I just collect them here for now:
+Unfinished inklings which I don’t yet know where to put exactly, so I just collect them here for now.
+Many of these originate from [[Inspiring threads from Unfold Chat]], our [[Telegram group]].

 ### Applying his theory in other domains